Covaxin™ Vaccine 2023

 Covaxin Children

 Covaxin has proven to be a highly safe vaccine based on data from more than 50 million doses administered to children in India.
-On June 16, 2022, the peer-review journal The Lancet published a study: Immunogenicity and reactogenicity of an inactivated SARS-CoV-2 vaccine (BBV152) in children aged 2–18 years: interim data from an open-label, non-randomized, age de-escalation phase 2/3 study - that shows Covaxin is equally well tolerated and immunogenic in seronegative children aged 2–18 years.
+On June 16, 2022, the peer-reviewed journal The Lancet published a study: Immunogenicity and reactogenicity of an inactivated SARS-CoV-2 vaccine (BBV152) in children aged 2–18 years: interim data from an open-label, non-randomized, age de-escalation phase 2/3 study - that shows Covaxin is equally well tolerated and immunogenic in seronegative children aged 2–18 years.
 No adverse events of special interest have been reported to date.

 Covaxin HIV

 There is not enough data at present (Mar.
 16, 2022) to assess the efficacy or safety of this vaccine for people living with HIV.
-In the interim, however, given that the vaccine is nonreplicating, people living with HIV that are stable may be vaccinated with the standard primary series of 2 doses.
+In the interim, however, given that the vaccine is nonreplicating, people living with HIV who are stable may be vaccinated with the standard primary series of 2 doses.

 Covaxin Side Effects

 On July 2, 2021, a non-peer-reviewed study found the 'BBV152 vaccine was well tolerated with no clinically or statistically significant differences in the distributions of solicited, unsolicited, or serious adverse events between vaccine and placebo groups.'
-Adverse events reported were similar to placebo, with 12.4% of subjects experiencing commonly known side effects and less than 0.5% feeling serious adverse events.
+Adverse events reported were similar to placebo, with 12.4% of subjects experiencing commonly known side effects and less than 0.5% severe adverse events.
 A case report was published on September 12, 2021: Recurrent herpes zoster after COVID-19 vaccination in three patients with chronic urticaria treated with cyclosporine.

 Covaxin Dosage